Check out the only museum in the world solely dedicated to women in the arts.

 Safety & Reopening

-National Museum of Women in the Arts plans to reopen with COVID-19 protocols in place on March 3.
+National Museum of Women in the Arts has reopened with COVID-19 protocols in place.
 Visitors are strongly encouraged to purchase timed tickets in advance.
 Face masks and social distancing are required, and frequent hand-washing is encouraged.
 Elevator capacity is restricted to one person or group and the coat and bag check services are suspended.

 What and where is the National Museum of Women in the Arts?